Déjà vu: Giants are World Champions, again

 Almost as if it were preordained by some Higher Power, the 2012 World Series played out just like the 2007 World Series, as the team that had just swept a league championship series was in turn swept by a team that had had to fight tooth and nail to grab the pennant.
 The confidently dominant Detroit Tigers exchanged roles with the feisty never-give-up San Francisco Giants, who became World Champions for the second time in three years.
 No team has matched that achievement since the Yankees won three straight World Series titles, from 1998 to 2000.
 It was a bittersweet end to the season for the fans in chilly Detroit, but the good news is that their team shook off the doldrums, played very well, and came close to winning World Series Game 4.

-Tigers scored first in the second inning, on a ground-rule double to deep left-center field by Hunter Pence and a triple off the wall in [the right field corner by Brandon Belt.
-(It would have been a homer almost anywhere else.)...]* Gloom momentarily descended upon Comerica Park, as fans realized the Tigers' desperate plight.
+Tigers scored first in the second inning, on a ground-rule double to deep left-center field by Hunter Pence and a triple off the wall in [the right field corner by Brandon Belt. ...]* Gloom momentarily descended upon Comerica Park, as fans realized the Tigers' desperate plight.
 But just as quickly the mood turned to exhilaration in the third inning when Miguel Cabrera ("MVP!
 MVP!") hit a fly ball to right field that carried just over the wall, thanks to a push from some stiff northerly winds.
 After two games in which the Giants seemed to get all the lucky breaks, fortune smiled on Detroit, briefly.
 But then in the sixth inning, Buster Posey hit a two-run homer to the left field corner, giving the Giants the lead again.
 But the Tigers' Delmon Young came back with a two-out solo home run in the bottom of the sixth to even the score at 3-3.
 The next batter singled, and then Jhonny (!)
 Peralta hit a long fly ball to left field that fell just short of the fence for the third out.
 Just a few more feet would have given the Tigers a two-run lead.
 The next three innings were scoreless, and the two starting pitchers (Max Scherzer and Matt Cain) were replaced.
 In in the top of the tenth, Ryan Theriot (former Cub) singled, Brandon Belt bunted him to second base, Angel Pagan struck out, and then clutch batter Marco Scutaro singled up the middle for what turned out to be the game-winning RBI.
 In the bottom of the tenth, closing pitcher Sergio Romo (sporting a black beard just like Brian Wilson did two years ago) struck out three batters in a row, the final one being none other than Miguel Cabrera, who was caught looking on an unexpected fast ball down the middle.
 Ouch!
 Final score: Giants 4, Tigers 3.
 See MLB.com.

 I admit to being partial to the Tigers, who haven't won a World Series since 1984.
 But before the Giants' big triumph two years ago, San Francisco had never won a (baseball) world championship, so you have to take that into account.
 (The New York Giants won the 1954 World Series, when Willie Mays made that amazing catch in center field at the Polo Grounds, breaking the hearts of fans in Cleveland.)
 One thing is absolutely clear: The Giants earned this victory, and they deserve hearty congratulations for winning it!